Search This Blog

 The person who arranges the teams for games of social bowls at the local lawn bowling club never faces all the problems that the draw master at an open tournament encounters, but there is one problem this club volunteer faces more often, indeed, at least half the time: what to do when you have an odd number who want to play?

 The answer, wherever I have gone in the world, is to have a ‘swing lead’.
 A swing lead delivers bowls for each team alternately.
 In some places, the number of bowls that the lead delivers is reduced.
 For example, in a game of triples a swing lead may play two bowls for each side rather than the three bowls that a regular lead would play.
-Half of the swing lead’s bowls are marked with tape and the other half are without.
-This is so, at the completion of each end, the lead bowls delivered for each side can be identified for the count.
+Half of the swing lead’s bowls are marked with tape and the other half have none.
+This is so, at the completion of each end, the lead bowls delivered for each side can be identified for the scoring.

 I would like to propose an alternative applicable to games of triples; the most common social game.